About the Program

 Baylor College of Medicine is located in the world-renowned Texas Medical Center, considered the largest medical center in the world.
-The Nephrology fellows train at our affiliated hospitals located in the medical center.
+Our nephrology fellows principally train at four affiliated hospitals and several clinics located in and around the medical center.

-The U.S. News & World Report ranked Baylor College of Medicine as one of the top 20 medical schools for research in 2014.
-With that coveted ranking and with the establishment of the O'Brien Kidney Research Center in 2002, the Section of Nephrology provides a strong infrastructure for its clinical and research programs.
+The 2019-2020 U.S. News & World Report annual list of top graduate schools places Baylor College of Medicine in the top 15 percent of all U.S. medical schools.
+With that coveted ranking, the establishment of the O'Brien Kidney Research Center and a generous endowment from Dr. Howard Selzman in 2015, the Section of Nephrology provides a strong infrastructure for its clinical and research programs.

-The Nephrology Fellowship was established in 1968 and over 45 years, we have graduated almost 140 nephrologists.
-The mission of the program is to provide outstanding training in the subspecialty of nephrology, which prepares physicians with the background to complete the Nephrology Subspecialty Boards and to enter into practice as highly qualified nephrologists.
+The Nephrology Fellowship was established in 1968 and over 45 years, we have graduated more than 140 nephrologists.
+Each year, we select four to five fellows from a competitive pool of applicants.
+The program is designed to provide physicians with the background to complete the nephrology subspecialty Boards and to enter into practice as highly qualified nephrologists.

 Thank you for visiting our section page.
 We look forward to hearing from you and wish every applicant the best of luck for a successful career in nephrology.